Jury Consultant, Malynda Ruth, M.A., weighs in on Jury selection for Kouri Richins, Utah woman accused of poisoning husband

 Magna Legal Services, LLC, a prominent player in the litigation support and consulting services industry, proudly announces the acquisition of City Record Services (CRS), headquartered in San Diego, CA. The acquisition was successfully concluded on October 18, 2023.
 This development underscores Magna’s commitment to enhancing its support for the rapidly expanding service line, Record Retrieval, particularly in California and the West Coast.

 CRS, boasting over two decades of experience, has grown into one of the leading record retrieval firms, serving the legal community in San Diego and in all of California.
+City Record Services particularly strengthens our Los Angeles law firm office.
 The company has earned a solid reputation for fast and reliable collection of medical and other records for attorneys, adjusters, and self-insured municipalities and corporations, particularly in workers compensation defense.

 CRS’s founders, Aaron and Marcene Drysdale, will continue to lead the CRS team in collaboration with Jonathan Ackerman, Executive Vice President and Co-Founder of the Record Retrieval division at Magna LS, overseeing the day-to-day operations.
 “We look forward to leveraging this collaboration to continue our mission of delivering exceptional record retrieval services to our valued clients and to pioneer new standards of excellence in the field,” Marcene Drysdale commented.
 Jonathan Ackerman added, “Magna and CRS clients are the big winners in this merger.
 Both firms were founded upon a culture that the client comes first.
 The increased bandwidth, expertise and innovation will quickly lead to an unrivaled client experience.”